-Walnuts have double the antioxidants of other nuts as well as a multitude of vitamins and omega-3 fatty acids, making them one of the healthiest snacks for seniors receiving Lincoln in-home care to add to their diets.
+Walnuts have double the antioxidants of other nuts as well as a multitude of vitamins and omega-3 fatty acids, making them one of the healthiest snacks for seniors.
+When it comes to home care, Roseville family caregivers can add walnuts to their loved one’s diets.
 Adding a mere handful to a senior’s daily intake can prove beneficial, and here are a few of the reasons why.

 Decreased Cardiovascular Complications

 Walnuts contain an abundance of alpha-linolenic acid (ALA), an omega-3 fatty acid that plays a major role in heart health.
 ALA thins the blood, lowering the risk of clot development and heart attacks.
 It also decreases total cholesterol levels, which can aid the heart and circulatory system.

 The anti-inflammatory elements of ALA have also been shown to promote bone health.
 N-telopeptides, which are collagen components detected in urine, are specific markers of bone deterioration.
 Eating large amounts of walnuts elevates ALA levels, leading to a lower N-telopeptide count and indicating better bone stability and less mineral loss.

 Enhanced Brain Health

 Walnuts are sometimes referred to as “brain food” due to their increased amount of omega-3 fatty acids.
 The brain is composed of 60 percent structural fat, and omega-3 fatty acids are necessary for brain cells to work correctly and enhance cognitive function.
 Studies also show the omega-3 fatty acids found in walnuts can help stave off Alzheimer’s and dementia.